This is aimed at developers with a good knowledge of Java. If you do not know Java, we recommend using the Online converter.

 Do I need any additional jars?

 Possibly.
-If the PDF is encrypted, or contains Tiff data.
+If the PDF is encrypted.
 Full details are here.

 How do I find the version number of the software?